LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

                if action: # Agent has chosen to attack return determine_broadcast(broadcasting_agent)

-Then we define the BroadcastObserver.
+Now we define the BroadcastObserver.
 The observer enables agents to see all received messages, including their own current message.
-This observer is unique from all other components we have seen so far because it explicitly relies on the BroadcastingState component, which we must keep in mind during initialization.
+This observer is unique from all other components we have seen so far because it explicitly relies on the BroadcastingState component, which will have a small impact in how we initialize the simulation.

 .. code-block:: python